+ANDERSON is an assistant principal with the Othello School District in Othello, WA.
+Andy's previous position was Science Coordinator for the Eastmont School District in East Wenatchee, WA.

+As a member of the Washington State Science Assessment Leadership
-ANDERSON is the Science Coordinator for the Eastmont School District, WA.
-He has taught kindergarten through college and is also a science consultant.
-As a member of the Science Assessment Leadership Team, Andy writes and evaluates science materials used to assess students for the statewide test.

-Andy has presented at numerous conferences, and also teaches college science and math courses.
+Team, Andy writes and evaluates science materials used to assess students for the statewide test (WASL).
+Andy has presented at numerous conferences, consults for various school districts, and also teaches college science and math courses.